Theologian's Almanac for Week of November 26, 2023

 And again: “At this point, right across the traditions, there is nothing more valuable to be done than to make people understand that religion is beautiful and it is large.”:

-November 28 is also the birthday of poet and artist William Blake, born in London, England, in 1757.
+November 28 is the birthday of poet and artist William Blake, born in London, England, in 1757.
 At the age of four, he had a vision of God at his bedroom window; and a few years later, on a walk he saw a tree filled with angels, their wings shining.
 He insisted that his dead brother appeared to him and taught him a new art he called “illuminated printing,” combining text and painting into one.
 Many of his contemporaries considered him insane; today he is widely recognized as a major poet and artist.
 His classic, “Auguries of Innocence,” begins with the lines:

 To see a World in a Grain of Sand